BiodiversityOntologies/bco/README.md

 The editors' version of BCO can be downloaded directly from https://raw.githubusercontent.com/tucotuco/bco/master/src/ontology/bco.owl.
 This version is subject to change and should be used with caution.

 ### History
-This is a new project started to cover just the BCO.
-Older versions of the ontology can be viewed at the biocode-commons project at http://bco.googlecode.com/git/src/ontology/bco.owl.
+The repository was moved to this location from https://code.google.com/p/bco/ in September 2014.
+The BCO purl will continue to point to the Google Code repository until the next release, at which point this message will be updated.
+Much older versions of the ontology can be viewed at the biocode-commons project at http://bco.googlecode.com/git/src/ontology/bco.owl.